Chris Cutler

 Chris Cutler (born 4 January 1947) is an English percussionist, composer, lyricist and music theorist.
 Best known for his work with English avant-rock group Henry Cow, Cutler was also a member and drummer of other bands, including Art Bears, News from Babel, Pere Ubu and (briefly) Gong/Mothergong.
-He has collaborated with many musicians and groups, including Fred Frith, Lindsay Cooper, Zeena Parkins, Peter Blegvad, Telectu and The Residents, and has appeared on over 100 recordings.
+He has collaborated with many musicians and groups, including Fred Frith, Lindsay Cooper, Zeena Parkins, Peter Blegvad, Telectu, and The Residents, and has appeared on over 100 recordings.
 Cutler's career spans over four decades and he still performs actively throughout the world.

 Cutler created and runs the British independent record label Recommended Records and is the editor of its sound-magazine, RēR Quarterly.
 He has given a number of public lectures on music, published numerous articles and papers, and written a book on the political theory of contemporary music, File Under Popular (1984).
 Cutler also assembled and released The 40th Anniversary Henry Cow Box Set (2009), a collection of over 10 hours of previously unreleased recordings by the band.

 Biography

-Chris Cutler was born in January 1947 in Washington, D.C. to a British intelligence officer and his Austrian wife.
+Chris Cutler was born on 4 January 1947 in Washington, D.C., United States to a British intelligence officer and his Austrian wife.
 In 1948 the family moved to England, where Cutler was brought up.
 He never studied music but tried his hand at banjo, guitar, trumpet and flute while at school.
 He finally settled for drums "because I wanted to be in a band and drummers were scarcest."
 Cutler formed his first band in 1963, playing Shadows and Ventures instrumental covers, then played in several R&B and soul bands.
 In 1966 he joined a band called Louise, with Tony Durant (later of Fuchsia), which performed on the London psychedelic club circuit for three years before breaking up.
 Looking for work, Cutler placed a series of advertisements in Melody Maker over a period of nine months in 1970.
 This put him in touch with a number of musicians which led to Cutler and keyboardist Dave Stewart of Egg forming The Ottawa Music Company, a 26 piece rock composer's orchestra, in 1971.
 Soon afterwards, Henry Cow, looking to replace the drummer who had just left them, responded to one of Cutler's adverts and invited him to a rehearsal.